-- Performing procedures that form part of the internal control, such as reviewing and approving changes to employee data access privileges. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - Performing outsourced internal audit services, comprising all or a substantial portion of the internal audit function, where the firm or network firm is responsible for determining the scope of the internal audit work; and might have responsibility for one or more of the matters noted above. - When a firm uses the work of an internal audit function in an audit engagement, SSAs require the performance of procedures to evaluate the adequacy of that work.
-Similarly, when a firm or network firm accepts an engagement to provide internal audit services to an audit client, the results of those services might be used in conducting the external audit.
-This creates a self-review threat because it is possible that the audit team will use the results of the internal audit service for purposes of the audit engagement without: - (a) Appropriately evaluating those results; or - (b) Exercising the same level of professional scepticism as would be exercised when the internal audit work is performed by individuals who are not members of the firm. - 605.4 A4 Factors that are relevant in evaluating the level of such a self-review threat include: - The materiality of the related financial statement amounts. - The risk of misstatement of the assertions related to those financial statement amounts. - The degree of reliance that the audit team will place on the work of the internal audit service, including in the course of an external audit. - An example of an action that might be a safeguard to address such a self-review threat is using professionals who are not audit team members to perform the service.
+- Providing internal audit services to an audit client might create a self-review threat when there is a risk that the results of the services impact the audit of the financial statements on which the firm will express an opinion. - When a firm uses the work of an internal audit function in an audit engagement, SSAs require the performance of procedures to evaluate the adequacy of that work.
+Similarly, when a firm or a network firm accepts an engagement to provide internal audit services to an audit client, the results of those services might be used in conducting the external audit.
+This might create a self-review threat because it is possible that the audit team will use the results of the internal audit service for purposes of the audit engagement without: - (a) Appropriately evaluating those results; or - (b) Exercising the same level of professional scepticism as would be exercised when the internal audit work is performed by individuals who are not members of the firm. - Factors that are relevant in identifying a self-review threat created by providing internal audit services to an audit client, and evaluating the level of such a threat include: - The materiality of the related financial statement amounts. - The risk of misstatement of the assertions related to those financial statement amounts. - The degree of reliance that the audit team will place on the work of the internal audit service.